- 52% of American adults have life insurance coverage in 2023.

-Read important 2023 life insurance statistics below to help you understand these industry trends and which demographics are buying life insurance – and why.
+Read important 2023 life insurance statistics below to help you understand industry trends and which demographics are buying life insurance – and why.

 U.S. Life Insurance Ownership Overview

 Though it’s common to own a life insurance policy, there is still a large gap between those who are covered and those who aren’t.
-Part of the reason is that most Americans can’t afford it.
-Households with a lower income are less likely to own a life insurance policy.
+Part of the reason is that many Americans can’t afford it.
+Households with a lower income are less likely to buy a life insurance policy.

 How Many People Have Life Insurance Policies?

 While older adults are more likely to own life insurance, their ownership rates have been on the decline.
 In fact, adults within the Gen Z and Millennial group (adults up to the age of 40 years old) show the most interest in buying or increasing life insurance coverage in the next year.

 Life Insurance Facts by Gender

-Unsurprisingly gender gaps are another large determining factor in life insurance ownership.
-While more women report needing life insurance, 7% more men own a policy.
+Gender gaps are another large determining factor in life insurance ownership.
+While more women report needing life insurance, more men own a policy.
 Women generally have lower wages than men, live longer and spend more years providing unpaid familial care, all of which may contribute to their lower rate of coverage.

-- 43% of women report needing life insurance compared to 39% of men.
+- However, 72% of women report needing life insurance compared to 60% of men.

-- 53% of men and 44% of women both reported the coverage of burial and final expenses as a major reason to own life insurance.
+- 52% of men and 65% of women both reported burial and final expenses as a major reason to own life insurance.

 Life Insurance Statistics by Generation

-- 34% of Gen Z American adults own life insurance.
+- 40% of Gen Z adults own life insurance.
 44% have indicated the intent to buy life insurance within the year.

 The Relationship of Financial Security and Life Insurance